Litigation and Arbitration Recoveries

 While our law practice is heavily geared toward helping healthcare providers and other professionals that work in the health care industry, we selectively assist other types of business owners and other professionals in cases seeking to obtain a financial recovery based on breach of contract, ownership interests, business torts, fraud, and other causes of action.
 In each such matter, we apply the same diligence, meticulous attention to detail, experience and advocacy to seek the greatest financial recovery or protection available, and the best possible outcome, for our client.
 Our clients in successful litigation for financial recoveries have included small business owners, a variety of professionals, and individuals with challenging legal disputes.New Clients

-In all new matters, we provide an initial limited consultation (i.e., we will not provide legal advice or opinion until retained), often by phone for the convenience of a prospective client, at no charge.Call Us Today
+In all new matters, we provide an initial limited evaluation (i.e., we will not provide legal advice or opinion until retained), often by phone for the convenience of a prospective client, at no charge.Call Us Today

 Atlanta and Augusta Business and Health Care Law Firm